RiccardoFoglio/Obsidian-Vault/SDP/U8 - CUDA Parallel Programming.md

 GPU hardware made of multiple SMs
 Each SM is an independent processing unit with its cores (CUDA Cores) shared memory registers and warp schedulers

-programming model guarantees that blocs can execute independently in any order relative to each other, concurrently or sequentially on the same or different SMs
+programming model guarantees that blocks can execute independently in any order relative to each other, concurrently or sequentially on the same or different SMs
 ![[Screenshot 2025-06-19 at 3.47.52 PM.png]]

 most critical factors on CUDA Efficiency: